ramrom/rams_dot_files/cheatsheets/build_dependency_tools_cheatsheet.md

 - way more sophisticated than ant, this is a full framework that supports plugins

 ## GRADLE
-- newest and honeslty best, itself written in groovey
+- newest and honeslty best, itself written in groovy
 - built it's own dependency management to replace ivy
 - instead of XML supports either Kotlin or Groovy code for the DSL
     - `build.gradle` for groovy, `build.gradle.kts` for kotlin
 - building blocks are `tasks`, versus ant's `targets` and mavens `phases`